ChimeHQ/Impact/README.md

 * Partial compact unwind support for x86_64 and arm64
 * Partial DWARF CFI support for x86_64 and arm64

-Impact uses a text-based log format, which is currently **unstable**.
+Impact uses a text-based log format.
+While the format itself is stable, the contents are still **unstable**.
 It is designed to be simple, while still making both debugging and parsing possible in the face of crash-time failure.

 ## Isn't Crash Reporting a Solved Problem?